-There are a number of myths about a woman having a child later in life, including the misconception that she’s selfish to do so or is putting the health of her baby at risk.
-But here’s some good news: A study published in the August edition of the Journal of Public Health suggests that women who wait until their 30s to have their first kid may actually live longer than women who do so earlier.
+There are a number of myths about getting pregnant and having a child later in life, including the misconception that it's selfish or puts the health of the baby at risk.
+But here’s some good news: A study conducted by researchers at the University of Coimbra in Portugal, published in the August 2017 edition of the Journal of Public Health, suggests that women who wait until their 30s to have their first kid may actually live longer than those who do so earlier.

-Although there have been plenty of studies that have found similar results, study author Aida Isabel Tavares, a researcher at the University of Coimbra in Portugal, decided to take a country-level perspective.
+Although there have been other studies that have found similar results, study author and researcher Aida Isabel Tavares decided to take a country-level perspective.
 She focused on 28 countries in the European Union, covering a period of nine years.

 Across the sample, Tavares tells Brides, when it came to the average relationship between life expectancy and age at parity (or the condition of having given birth), “there is indeed a tendency that says that the older women get pregnant, in particular, with the first child, the longer they live.
 This complements the individual and local studies that already showed this tendency.”